-FACULTY: Badahdah, Berg, Legerski, Minnotte (Graduate Program Director), Pedersen, Staples (Chair), and Stofferahn
+FACULTY: Berg, Legerski, Minnotte, Pedersen (Graduate Program Director), Staples, and Stofferahn (Chair)

 Degree Granted: Master of Arts (M.A.)